VoyagerInnovations/RDSMigration/README.md

 The quick brown fox

 ## Limitations
-- This script only works for RDS MySQL
+- This script only works for AWS MySQL RDS